mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

     onlyMinHeightIsImportant = css.$class({
         minHeight: 20,
         maxHeight: 120,
-        "!": "minHeight"
+        "!": ["minHeight"]
     })
 }
 ```

-The value of the `"!"` property is either a single name or an array of names of CSS properties.
+The value of the `"!"` property is an array of names of CSS properties.
 Note that Mimcss only allows valid names of CSS properties and not just arbitrary strings, so that misspellings are caught at compile time.

 ## Extended Styleset
 The functions that create style rules - such as `$style`, `$class` and `$id` - accept not just the `Styleset` type described above, but an extended variant of it called `ExtendedStyleset`.
 The `ExtendedStyleset` type adds a number of properties to the `Styleset` type, which allow for the following features: